Main content start

 Preetam Prakash

 I am currently a PhD candidate in Stanford’s history department.
 I was initially drawn to the study of late imperial Chinese history while serving as a Peace Corps Volunteer in Yibin, Sichuan from 2012-2014.
-Some of my primary interests are in legal history, Qing state formation from the 17th-early 19th century, and early modern bureaucratic technologies and information management.
+Some of my primary interests are in legal history, Qing state formation, early modern bureaucratic technologies and information management, and the history of the Qing borderlands.